arduino/arduino-create-agent/README.md

 [![Check Go Dependencies status](https://github.com/arduino/arduino-create-agent/actions/workflows/check-go-dependencies-task.yml/badge.svg)](https://github.com/arduino/arduino-create-agent/actions/workflows/check-go-dependencies-task.yml)
 [![Check Go status](https://github.com/arduino/arduino-create-agent/actions/workflows/check-go-task.yml/badge.svg)](https://github.com/arduino/arduino-create-agent/actions/workflows/check-go-task.yml)

 The Arduino Cloud Agent is a single binary that will sit on the traybar and work in the background.
-It allows you to use the [Arduino Cloud Web Editor](https://app.arduino.cc/) to seamlessly upload code to any USB connected Arduino board (or Yún in LAN) directly from the browser.
+It allows you to use the [Arduino Cloud](https://app.arduino.cc/) to seamlessly upload code to any USB connected Arduino board (or Yún in LAN) directly from the browser.

 ## Architecture